-Any other Childhood of Famous Americans biography would be a great choice as well.
+This book is part of a collection.
+Any other book from the Childhood of Famous Americans collection would be a great choice as well.

 Escape from Slavery: Five Journeys to Freedom by Doreen Rappaport

 Five stories of slaves who escaped along the Underground Railroad prior to the Civil War through a variety of means.
 In one of the episodes, Henry Brown shipped himself as freight to Philadelphia, arriving exhausted but free.